wellcomecollection/catalogue-api/docs/developers.md

 Currently only the search API can be run locally.
 It will use the configured pipeline index in [`ElastiConfig.scala`](../common/search/src/main/scala/weco/api/search/models/ElasticConfig.scala).

+You will need to have signed in to the AWS on the CLI to allow the application to assume the required role.

 From the root of the repository:

 ```bash